eamena-project/eamena-arches-dev/data/geojson/README.md

 3. **Create a new GeoJSON file**

-Copy the text content and save it in a new GeoJSON file, for example `caravanserail.geojson` ([rendered](https://github.com/eamena-oxford/eamena-arches-dev/blob/main/data/geojson/caravanserail.geojson) | [raw](https://raw.githubusercontent.com/eamena-oxford/eamena-arches-dev/main/data/geojson/caravanserail.geojson))
+Copy the text content and save it in a new GeoJSON file, for example **caravanserail.geojson** ([rendered](https://github.com/eamena-oxford/eamena-arches-dev/blob/main/data/geojson/caravanserail.geojson) | [raw](https://raw.githubusercontent.com/eamena-oxford/eamena-arches-dev/main/data/geojson/caravanserail.geojson))

 ## Share a GeoJSON geometry

-Go to https://geojson.io/, use the geocoder to find a location, draw a POINT, LINE or a POLYGON (in green), copy the JSON geometry (in red) and paste it into a new `.geosjon` file.
+Go to https://geojson.io/, use the geocoder to find a location, draw a POINT, LINE or a POLYGON (in green), copy the JSON geometry (in red) and paste it into a new `.geojson` file.

 ![](../../www/geojson-io.png)